Ladydiana/IntroductionToDAX/README.md

 - Many new functions
 - Designed for data models and business calculations

-!
-Code formatting is important in DAX, as it makes code debugging easy.
+** ! ** Code formatting is important in DAX, as it makes code debugging easy.
-For automatically formatting DAX code one can use daxformatter.com.
+For automatically formatting DAX code one can use [daxformatter] (www.daxformatter.com).